Sparse-grid polynomial interpolation approximation and integration for parametric and stochastic elliptic PDEs with lognormal inputs: Elliptic PDEs with affine inputs

 {\bf Assumption III} \, There are a sequence $(V_n)_{n \in \NN_0}$ of subspaces $V_n \subset V $ of dimension $\le n$, and a sequence $(P_n)_{n \in \NN_0}$ of linear operators from $V$ into $V_n$, and a number $\alpha>0$ such that

-In this section, we make use the abbreviation: $\Ll_p(V) := L_p(\IIi,V,\nu_{a,b})$ and assume that $r > 1$.
-From Lemmata \ref{theorem[summability]J} and \ref{bcdmJ} we can prove the following results on non-adaptive fully and non-fully discrete Jacobi gpc expansion and polynomial interpolation approximations and integration for the affine case.
+In this section, we make use the abbreviations: $\Ll_p(V) := L_p(\IIi,V,\nu_{a,b})$ and $\Ll_p(W^r) := L_p(\IIi,W^r,\nu_{a,b})$ and assume that $r > 1$.
+From Lemmata \ref{theorem[summability]J} and \ref{bcdmJ} we can prove the following results on non-adaptive fully and non-fully discrete Jacobi GPC expansion and polynomial interpolation approximations and integration for the affine case.